 Every marketing technologist has heard the term "DevOps" as an integration of the development and operations functions.
 DevOps focuses on processes and methods that integrate development, QA and IT operations so that delivery is faster, more predictable and more reliable.
 But mostly, DevOps is a set of principles around IT operations that yields better results.

-In fact, it's a philosophy with these principles:
+Marketing Ops is a set of principles, too.
+In fact, it's a philosophy with these principles:- Accountability through data;

 |15:50 - 16:15||10 Myths Martech Vendors Perpetuate (And What's The Real Story)|

 Theresa Regli, Principal, Managing Partner, Real Story Group

 Martech leaders have good reason to be excited about innovations.
 But what happens when excitement becomes hype and enterprise decision-makers create plans based on unproven tools or approaches?
 New technologies can become lodestones rather than accelerants.